 According to a recent Reuters report, Beijing’s troop contingent in Hong Kong has more than doubled in size since the protests began.
 Citing diplomatic sources, the report claimed that China has recently built up its largest-ever active force of military personnel in the city under the guise of a routine troop rotation.

 The reported build-up includes a mainland paramilitary anti-riot and internal security force known as the People’s Armed Police (PAP).

-Though violence and clashes in the city have intensified and show little sign of abating, observers believe the high political cost of a Chinese military intervention that resulted in the deaths of several protesters is still unlikely.
+Though violence and clashes in the city have intensified and show little sign of abating, observers believe the high political cost of a Chinese military intervention resulting in numerous protester deaths makes such a scenario unlikely.

 “A massive PLA or PAP intervention…would be costly for Beijing.
 Not only would it destroy any illusion that the ‘one country, two systems’ formula can still work, [but] it is likely to increase international pressure on Beijing,” Ja Ian Chong, an associate professor at the National University of Singapore (NUS), told Asia Times.

 “One school of thought is that the Hong Kong government – or Beijing through the Hong Kong government – can whittle down support for the protests by using constant low-level violence, like beatings or roughing up people during arrests.
 Or by escalating [and] shooting people.